-To apply, send resume, letter of interest including project preference, and an unofficial transcript by clicking the 'Apply Now" button above.
+To apply, send resume, letter of interest including desired internship period and project preference, and an unofficial transcript by clicking the 'Apply Now" button above.
 Incomplete applications will not be considered.

 Are you passionate about the environment?

 Do you care about the impacts of climate change?

 Do you want to know what it takes to run a 501c3 nonprofit organization?